Ibuna/elobl/README.md

 ```bash
 composer install
 ```
-Add the database connection to the .env file an run the migration:
+Add the database connection to the .env file and run the migration:

 ```bash
 php artisan migrate